LogosRoboticsGroup/SGDrive/README.md

 </div>

 ## News
+* **` Feb.
+28, 2026`：** 🎉🎉SGDrive has been accepted to CVPR 2026!
+We will organize the code and update the repository within the next three weeks！
 * **` Jan.
 15th, 2026`:** We released  results on NAVSIM v2 navhard_two_stage!
 * **` Jan.
 09th, 2026`:** We released our paper on [Arxiv](https://arxiv.org/abs/2601.05640).
 Code/Models are coming soon.
 Please stay tuned! ☕️